revive-adserver/open-flash-chart/README.txt

 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

+== COMPILE INSTRUCTION ==
+Works with the 4.6.0 SDK from Flash Builder, targeting Flash Player 11.1

+Please put:

+	 -load-config+=local-font-config.xml

+In the additional command line arguments of the Project config

+Also copy the Arial font to C:\Temp\fonts